khuloodnasher/dsc-mod-2-project-v2-1-onl01-dtsc-ft-030220/README.md

 Hence we will go with Model2.
 We then validated model2 with cross validation at kfols=5,10,and 20 and got mean square error(MSE) scoring results of all above kfolds similar to each other and similar to the mean square error of training and testing.

+##  Checking the Normality Assumption through QQ plot
+To check if the residuals are normally distributed, a Q-Q plot is a helpful visual for analyzing this.

 ![](images/qqplot.png)

+## Check Homoscedasticity Assumption

 ![](images/predictresidual.png)